OpenWindMap/api-v1-doc/README.md

-# Documentation for OpenWindMap API v1
+# OpenWindMap API v1

 ## Introduction

-This repository hosts the documentation for the OpenWindMap API
+This repository hosts the documentation for the OpenWindMap API version 1

 ## Usage